We understand that people are concerned about their risk of COVID-19.

 - Inform appropriate staff and authorities for further response.

-If people appear with symptoms, they will be asked to wear a mask and answer a series of questions about their health.
+If people appear with symptoms, they will be asked to answer a series of questions about their health.
 Based on their answers and vital signs, they may be isolated from other patients while COVID-19 test results can be verified.

 Patients who test positive for COVID-19 are isolated and treated.